SeleniumHQ/docs/docs_source_files/content/webdriver/browser_manipulation.en.md

 </div>
 ```

-If it wasn't for the iframe we would expect to click on the button
+If it was not for the iframe we would expect to click on the button
 using something like:

 {{< code-tab >}}